 Fashion Supplies, Inc.

-My passion has always been art in any form, but I have truly fallen in love with fiber art.
-My background is in fine art; drawing, painting and sculpture, and I use this experience in creating my quits.
-Although I have always viewed quilts as art, it wasn’t until recently that I have discovered the blending of traditional art mediums ; colored pencil, paints, and inks, with quilting.
-I love painting and working with fabric because of the versatility it lends to the artist and I like using a variety of art mediums along with longarm quilting on my art quilts.
+Helene's passion has always been art in any form, but she has truly fallen in love with fiber art.
+Her background is in fine art: drawing, painting and sculpture, and she uses this experience in creating her quilts.
+Although she has always viewed quilts as art, it wasn’t until recently that she discovered the blending of traditional art mediums – colored pencil, paints and inks – with quilting.
+Helene loves painting and working with fabric because of the versatility it lends to the artist and she likes using a variety of art mediums, along with longarm quilting, on her art quilts.